Our approach to diversification

 The integration of ESG differs for active and passive strategies:

-Around 30% of the equity component is invested in actively managed equity funds with fund managers leveraging ESG insights to inform their decision-making process.
+Around 30% of the exposure in the RLP Global Managed Fund is invested in actively managed equity funds, with fund managers using ESG insights to inform their decision-making process.

-The funds’ new objectives are to reduce carbon intensity and improve their ESG and responsible investment profile, in addition to providing low risk returns relative to benchmark.
+The tilted funds' current objectives are to reduce carbon intensity and improve the ESG and responsible investment profile, in addition to delivering low-risk returns relative to the benchmark.

-We believe that by incorporating ESG factors in the investment decisions process, we can deliver better outcomes for our customers - both financially, and for the wider environment.
+We and Royal London Asset Management believe that incorporating ESG factors in the investment decision-making process can help deliver better outcomes for customers - both financially and for the world they live in.

-In addition to reducing the carbon intensity of our investments, our more active management approach will give us the flexibility to adjust our exposure to companies with poor social practices or corporate governance issues.
+In addition to reducing the carbon intensity of investments, this more active management approach gives the flexibility to adjust exposure to companies with poor social practices or corporate governance issues.

-This fund accounts for around 10% of the equity component (just over £3bn) and tracks an ESG benchmark made up of companies that have the highest environmental, social and governance (ESG) performance in each sector of the wider MSCI Emerging Markets Index.
+This fund accounts for around 10% of the equity component of the Governed Range portfolios (over £3 billion) and tracks an ESG benchmark made up of companies that have the highest environmental, social and governance performance in each sector of the wider MSCI Emerging Markets Index.
 There can be lower standards of behaviour and governance in some countries included in this index, so we believe a hard screening approach is more appropriate.